Master of Public Health

 - MPH Foundational Core 18.
 Select communication strategies for different audiences and sectors.
 (PHPB 7140 )

 - MPH Foundational Core 19.
-Communicate audience-appropriate public health content, both in writing and through oral presentation.
+Communicate audience-appropriate (i.e., non-academic, non-peer audience) public health content, both in writing and through oral presentation.
 (PHPB 7140 )

 - MPH Foundational Core 20.
 Describe the importance of cultural competence in communicating public health content.
 (PHPB 7140 )

 - MPH Foundational Core 22.
-Apply systems thinking tools to a public health issue.
+Apply a systems thinking tool to visually represent a public health issue in a format other than standard narrative.
 (PHPB 7160 )

 Additional GSU Content